HriddhiKulkarni/Elevator-Interface/README.md

   * Enter destination floor on the touch screen panel
   * Select destination floor on the button panel
   * In case of assistance or emergency, us the assistance option or emergency options on touch screen or button panel

+## How to use the elevator:
+### Existing elevator:
+* Has up, down arrows
+* Has floor numbers as A, B, 1, 2, 3
+* Has emergency call and emergency alarm buttons
+* Has door open and close buttons
+### My elevator:
+* Touch panel:
+  * Select or enter floor number
+  * Select assistance, emergency call, emergency alarm, door open, door close options
+* Button panel:
+  * Select floor number
+  * Select assistance, emergency call, emergency alarm, door open, door close options

+## Elevator providing feedback to user:
+### Existing elevator:
+* Door opens upon pressing up or down arrows
+* Door plays a 2-3 second audio after it opens or closes
+* Panel above elevator displays white color for up arrow and red color for down arrow
+### My elevator:
+* Touch panel:
+  * Select or enter floor number
+  * Select assistance, emergency call, emergency alarm, door open, door close options
+* Button panel:
+  * Select floor number
+  * Select assistance, emergency call, emergency alarm, door open, door close options

+## Suggestions:
+* Have separate outside touch panels for each elevator
+* View current floor number for the respective elevator on the touch panel along with other options
+* Have an audio output
+* Provide support for people with disabilities
+* Provide support for people with claustrophobia by having a picture or design of numbers, alphabets on one wall of the elevator

 ## Design decisions:
 * Touch panel outside the elevator: